 9. Bill-and-hold Agreements

 Some customers request that mining companies retain control of the mined goods after they are extracted.
 These bill-and-hold agreements often stem from the customer’s storage constraints.
-ASC 606 takes a more conceptual approach to the issue of bill-and-hold agreements compared to ASC 605.
+ASC 606 takes a more conceptual approach to the issue of bill-and-hold agreements.
 For example, some of the criteria qualifying an arrangement for revenue recognition have been relaxed, including the need for a fixed delivery schedule.

-EY expects arrangements that qualify as bill-and-hold agreements under ASC 605 will continue to qualify as such under ASC 606.
-The timing of the revenue recognition may still differ.
-Management should analyze the contract to determine whether the production and custodial services classify as two separate performance obligations.
+Management should analyze contracts for arrangements that qualify as bill-and-hold agreements to determine whether the production and custodial services classify as two separate performance obligations.
 If so, the transaction price must be allocated across these two performance obligations and each must be analyzed to determine the proper timing of revenue recognition.
 For additional information about these topics see our Revenue Recognition over Time and Bill and Hold Arrangements articles.

 ASC 606 requires additional disclosures including a focus on management’s judgments when accounting for contracts with customers.
 Companies must also disclose the amount of unfulfilled performance obligations, the expected timing of revenue recognition for contracts lasting over one year in duration, and the reasoning behind these conclusions.
 Entities in the mining industry frequently agree to long-term contracts, which may necessitate greatly-expanded disclosures and additional investor scrutiny.
 For more information about this topic, see our Disclosures article.

-For the mining industry, ASC 606 will generally result in similar accounting treatment as under ASC 605.
+For the mining industry, ASC 606 will generally result in similar accounting treatment compared to previous guidance.
 However, the framework for defining a customer, determining transaction values, and treating variable consideration can lead to significant accounting changes for many mining companies.
 Given the complex nature of mining contracts and the many entities involved, we encourage you to carefully analyze your contracts using the resources referenced herein.

 It is likely that many other issues and questions will arise within the mining industry as entities adopt ASC 606.
 This article serves as a base reference point for your research into some of the focal issues anticipated by industry experts.
 Similar industry-specific issues, discussions, and resources are available on the RevenueHub site for major industries identified by the AICPA.
 Click on the following link for a list of these articles: Industry-Specific Issues.